Batwam/gedit-restore-tabs/README.markdown

 This is a plugin for [gedit][1], the official text editor of the GNOME desktop environment.
 It's a fork from the no more maintained [restore-tabs plugin](https://github.com/Quixotix/gedit-restore-tabs).

-This plugin was originally written by Micah Carrick, and licensed to distribute under the GNU GPL 3.0 License (apparently?).
-The version includes code collected from several branches forked from Carrick's original repository, particularly Rael Gugelmin Cunha's branch (https://github.com/raelgc/gedit-restore-tabs), as well as code from Kasual (branch: https://github.com/Kasual/gedit-restore-tabs) to fix Python3 support, and from Hildo Guillardi Júnior (branch: (https://github.com/hildogjr/gedit-restore-tabs) to fix issues #15 and #18.
+This plugin was originally written by Micah Carrick, without a license attached to it.
+This fork started to [fix Python 3 support](https://github.com/Quixotix/gedit-restore-tabs/issues/12) as the original plugin is abandoned, later collected from several branches forked, like [Kasual branch](https://github.com/Kasual/gedit-restore-tabs) and [Hildo Guillardi Júnior branch](https://github.com/hildogjr/gedit-restore-tabs).

 This plugin is for gedit versions 3.36 and above (included in Ubuntu 20.04).